lucaspena/agt-proof-of-stake/report.md

 miners now have control over the introduction of new currency, it is perhaps more critical that a proof of stake protocol is truthful.

-One such proof of stake scheme is [Ouroboros][ouroboros].
+One such proof of stake scheme is Ouroboros [@ouroboros].
 Ouroboros is one of the first proof of stake based blockchain protocols, used in the coin Cardano.
 In this paper, we analyze an abstraction of the Ouroboros protocol using the Maude System (see Section 3).